GlennLasher/mailsorter/README.md

 ## Advanced

-If you want a rule to go off before others, you can use the priority colume in the rule table.
+If you want a rule to go off before others, you can use the priority column in the rule table.
 It defaults to 10.
 Setting a lower number will make it go off sooner; a higher number will make it go off later.

 The database also contains a log of all actions.
 Simply select from